-There's a lot of value in \mathcal{R} -mode processes Power is going to waste. that we're not using; a lot of power is going to waste.
+There's a lot of value in \mathcal{R} -mode processes that we're not using; a lot of power is going to waste.
 I don't know about you, but frankly, I can use all the brain power I can get.
-And there's a lot of interesting, underutilized power over on the R-mode.
+And there's a lot of interesting, underutilized power over on the \mathcal{R} -mode.